mikeal/block-box/README.md

 Since the size of this DIGEST is a fairly precise measure of the cost of indexing the contents of a BOX, so it should be quite useful in pricing the cost of making the data within a BOX available.

+## `content-root`

+* `code`: TBD
+* only appears as a `codec`

+The BYTE value of this codec is a CID containing the content root in the BOX.
+Some systems MAY restrict this to a single root, some MAY NOT.

+Since adding root metadata constitute a change to the BOX, it is implemented as another BLOCK occuring with it, which is encurs predictable but limited Block Set() variance when and only when it is necessary.

+Since the verifiable meaning of "root" is an application layer concern, these protocols do not define addressing mechanism that include this root.
+It is often desirable to hold this reference elsewhere where the mutability is being maintained rather than in the verifiability layer of `multihash`.

+Since the root is encoded this way, you can't determine the root of the BOX without parsing the entire BOX section.
+This is a stark reversal from the CAR format, but this allows for the root to be appended to the end of a BLOCKS section as it changes, as is the case in many database use cases.

+If you know the content root, you can verify its inclusion quickly by calculating the double-hash and checking for it in the DIGEST.